Musicians are athletes in lots of ways.

 She fights the physical and emotional pain, giving it everything she’s got, despite the fact that the team has two extras ready to go (admittedly, they probably won’t be better than an injured Yao Jinnan, but pain is pain).

-Just a side note, I have first-hand experience in gymnastics injuries, and I can tell you that even a small fall hurts immensely– my toenails still aren’t back to ‘perfect’.
+I have first-hand experience in gymnastics injuries, and I can tell you that even a small fall hurts immensely– my toenails still aren’t back to ‘perfect’.

 Even Artiden started with 0 readers; we’ve come a long way, but we still have our challenges and I’m not giving up.